 What are Antacids?

-Gastroesophageal reflux disease (GERD), also known as acid reflux, is a long-term condition where stomach contents come back up into the esophagus resulting in either symptoms or complications.
+Gastroesophageal reflux disease (GERD), also known as acid reflux, is a long-term condition where stomach contents come back up into the oesophagus resulting in either symptoms or complications.
 Symptoms include the taste of acid in the back of the mouth, heartburn, bad breath, chest pain, vomiting, breathing problems, and wearing away of the teeth.
-Complications include esophagitis, esophageal strictures, and Barrett’s esophagus.
+Complications include esophagitis, oesophagal strictures, and Barrett’s oesophagus.

 Tagamet was the largest selling drug in the world until the discovery of another similar drug ranitidine (Zantac).

-So we have seen the properties of antacids and its various uses and the associated side effects.
-For any further query on this topic, call the mentor support team at Byju’s.
+So we have seen the properties of antacids and their various uses and the associated side effects.
+For any further queries on this topic, call the mentor support team at BYJU’S.